tiana-y/bikes-app/README.md

 # bikes-app
+Application is using the [CityBikes API](http://api.citybik.es/v2/) that provides bike sharing data for more that 400 cities.

-Application is using an open api http://api.citybik.es/v2/, created for design and React RTK query practice
+App is created for design and React RTK query practice.